 Barber Shop Chronicles review at National Theatre, London – ‘rich and exhilarating’

 It shows how they’re far more than just a place to get one’s head shorn and hair tended.
-It’s a social space, a place to hang out, chat, rant, charge your phone if you have no electricity at home, and watch Barcelona get slaughtered in the cup final.
+They are social spaces, places to hang out, chat, rant, and charge your phone, if you have no electricity at home.
+They’re where you go to watch Barcelona get slaughtered in the cup final.

-It’s a play crammed with questions, discussing African attitudes to parental discipline in one scene, and the role Nigerian Pidgin plays in cultural identity in the next.
-Idea follows idea: Christianity as a business fattening the wallets of pastors; the western media’s depiction of Lagos; the way that words can be used to debase and destroy.
+That said, Ellams’ play is richer and more polyphonous than that might suggest – it’s crammed with questions, exploring African attitudes to parental discipline in one scene, and the role Nigerian Pidgin plays in cultural identity in the next.
+Idea follows idea: Christianity as a business primarily designed to fatten the wallets of pastors; the ways in which the western media depicts Lagos; the importance of language and the ways in which words can be used as a tool to debase and destroy.
 Again and again the plays returns to the theme of black masculinity and the different shapes it can take.

 The tone of the play shifts fluidly from comedy to poignancy to rage and the ensemble role-hop with equal agility.
 The prickly relationship between Fisayo Akinade’s Samuel and Cyril Nri’s Emmanuel, who work together in the Three Kings barber shop in London, is the thread that connects these narrative fragments.
 Nri patiently puts up with the younger man’s aggression; he puts up with a lot of things.
 While both are superb, Nri delivers a performance of containment and grace among other showier turns.

 Bijan Sheibani’s production plays out in-the-round and features some of the liveliest between-scene dance sequence around, courtesy of choreographer Aline David.
-Rae Smith’s set, with its colourful barber shop signage and its great glowing globe, allows for seamless shifts between location while also creating room for the actors to cut loose.
+Rae Smith’s set, with its colourful barber shop signage and glowing overhead globe, allows for seamless shifts between location while also creating room for the actors to cut loose.